MicrosoftDocs/memdocs/memdocs/intune/apps/mamedge-6-acp-edge.md

 - FocusArea_Apps_AppManagement
 ---

-# App Configuration Policies for Microsoft Edge for Business
+# App configuration policies for Microsoft Edge for Business

-Microsoft Edge for iOS, Android and Windows supports app settings that allow Microsoft Intune administrators to customize the behavior of the app and implement Browser Configuration.
+Microsoft Edge for iOS, Android, and Windows supports app settings that allow Microsoft Intune administrators to customize the behavior of the app and implement browser configuration.

 App configuration can be delivered either through the mobile device management (MDM) OS channel on enrolled devices [Managed App Configuration](https://developer.apple.com/library/content/samplecode/sc2279/Introduction/Intro.html) channel for iOS or the [Android in the Enterprise](https://developer.android.com/work/managed-configurations) channel for Android or through the MAM (Mobile Application Management) channel.

 Microsoft Edge for iOS and Android supports the following configuration scenarios:

 - Only allow work or school accounts
 - General app configuration settings